Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 .. class:: centered

-    *Figure: An example of the wetland setback modelling results for Campbell's wetland.*
+    *Figure: An example of the wetland setback modelling results for Campbell's Wetland.*

 References
 ===========